fabiomontello/video-frame-interpolation-adaptive-conv-tensorflow/README.md

 </div>
 The model takes in input two images (each with the three channels), making the input tensor of shape (79, 79, 3).
 The output of the model is a kernel of shape (82,41) which needs to be convolved with a patch (crop) of the input images concatenated in order to produce the output color.
 The patch shape is (82,41,3) and convolved with the kernel will return respectively the value in each channel.
 A larger receptive field than the patch is used in order to better handle the aperture problem in motion estimation.
 Rectified Linear Units is used as activation functions, meanwhile and Batch Normalization is used for regularization.
 A critical constraint is that the coefficients of the output convolution kernel should be non-negative and sum up to one.
 Therefore, we connect the final convolutional layer to a spatial softmax layer to output the convolution kernel.

-### Loss Function
-The loss function of the paper is the following:
-$$ E_c + \lambda * E_g

-Write here a (brief) report describing, in a self-contained way, the problem the paper was facing, the main technical contribution, and any detail concerning your own re-implementation and simulation.

 Paper link: http://openaccess.thecvf.com/content_cvpr_2017/papers/Niklaus_Video_Frame_Interpolation_CVPR_2017_paper.pdf

 Dataset https://www.di.ens.fr/~laptev/actions/